VeryGoodOpenSource/very_good_core/tool/e2e/README.md

 open coverage/index.html
 ```

-If you wish, you can specify tags, as defined in [`dart_test.yaml`](./dart_test.yaml), to test those with a matching tag.
+If you wish, you can specify tags, as defined in [`dart_test.yaml`](./dart_test.yaml), to test those tests with a matching tag.
 For example:

 ```sh
 # Run tests with an e2e tag